argonne-lcf/user-guides/docs/sophia/not_in_nav/queueing-and-running-jobs/job-and-queue-scheduling.md

 - MaxRunning is 1 job

 #### single-gpu queue:
-- MinTime is 5 minutes
+- MinTime is 5 minsutes
 - MaxTime is 1 hour
 - MaxQueued is 1 job
 - MaxRunning is 1 job